-Lift Schools is the Admission Authority for the Academy.
+Lift Schools is the Admissions Authority for the Academy.

-St James the Great Academy has a Published Admission Number (PAN) of 30 for entry into Reception.
-The Academy will accordingly admit at least 30 pupils in Reception each year if sufficient applications are received.
-All applicants will be admitted if 30 or fewer apply.
+Hamford Primary Academy has a Published Admission Number (PAN) of 60 for entry into Reception.
+The Academy will accordingly admit 60 pupils to Reception each year if sufficient applications are received.
+All applicants will be admitted if 60 or fewer apply.